 But this wasn’t the full story, and fuelled by my most recent project iteration (blog forthcoming but this note pad has rough thoughts) and a bit of beer, I thought, it’s not just about tuna.
 So I shared my cat situation along with how I think this translates to community management.
 Writing it up sober, I still think it works well.
 Also adding cat-specific details for posterity.

-Continue reading “Community engagement using cats as metaphor”
+Continue reading “Community engagement using cats as metaphor”For the love of a dog

-Continue reading “Carver Go West”
+Continue reading “Desenrascar”